 2. Wash the walls with a gentle detergent

-In most cases, all you need for this is warm, soapy water.
+In most cases, all you need for this is warm, soapy water and the best mop.
 Create a cleaning solution in a bucket using water and your mildest cleaning detergent – we like the Ecozone Sensitive washing up liquid.
 Use your softest sponge to apply the solution to your walls.
 Don’t over soak the sponge.
 If you do, wring it out properly before cleaning as dripping can potentially leave water stains on your walls.
 Leave for five to 10 minutes.

 Have a second bowl or bucket of clean water to hand so you can rinse off the soapy solution about five to 10 minutes after applying.
 This simple process should be enough to clean most painted walls.